Indivicivet/ludumdare54/README.md

 ## Controls

-WASD or arrow keys to move, right click to shoot.
+WASD or arrow keys to move, left click to shoot.

 R to restart.
 M to mute/unmute background music.